 A. Lot.
 Of.
 Freaking.
 Laundry.

-It was overwhelming and besides the fact that I’d started to become comfortable talking to my washer and dryer (not joking) I started to realize how much laundry detergent we were going through.
-The tightwad in me started thinking about how much that was costing us.
+It was overwhelming and besides the fact that I'd started to become comfortable talking to my washer and dryer (not joking) I started to realize how much laundry detergent we were going through.
+My inner cheapskate started thinking about how much that was costing us.

 I heard about people making their own laundry soap and honestly?
 That sounded a little too Little House on the Prairie for me.
 I was a busy, professional woman and making cleaning products was for tree-hugging women who smelled like Patchouli oil and Ma Ingalls wannabees.